wolftype/200c/about.md

 permalink: /about/
 ---

 ## 200c
-* Instructor: Pablo Colapinto, gmail -> wolftype
+* Instructor: Pablo Colapinto
-* Teaching Assistant: Keehong Youn, younkeehong@gmail.com (please email your TA ahead of any meetings to give him time to research your problem)
+* Teaching Assistant: Keehong Youn

 ## Note
+Please email Kee ahead of any meetings to give him time to research your problem.
 There will be no class the day before Thanksgiving, November 23rd.
 This class will instead be made up on December 7th.

 ## Course Description

-This class will cover the mathematics and geometry of movement, and on developing programs with the graphics pipeline of OpenGL in all its flavors (WebGL, OpenGL ES, and OpenGL).
-We will focus on computational geometry for virtual environments using linear and geometric algebras as core synthesis tools.
-Combining artistic intuition with spatial mathematics, we will use C++, javascript, and OpenGL to generate real-time graphics on a computer, investigating how our structures may be realized in virtual form.
-Our algorithmic techniques will explore Euclidean and non-Euclidean spaces and transformations (rotations, twists, bends), 3D mesh processing, forward and inverse kinematics, fluid fields, and emergent processes, among other topics.
-Both independent and collaborative practice will lead to constructive thinking, as we learn how to build a software framework for synthesizing space "de novo".
+This class introduces the algorithmic design of movement by developing programs with the programmable graphics pipeline of OpenGL in all its flavors (WebGL, OpenGL ES, and OpenGL).
+We will use linear and geometric algebras as core synthesis tools, combining artistic intuition with spatial mathematics to generate real-time graphics on a computer.
+Our algorithmic techniques will explore trigonometric and step functions, matrices and quaternions, forward and inverse kinematics, 3D mesh processing, fluid fields, color, and higher dimensions, among other topics.
+Both independent and collaborative practice will lead to constructive thinking, as we learn how to build systems for synthesizing space "de novo".

-It is in a sense programming-language agnostic -- we will use C++ and javascript in our examples, but we will focus on the graphics programming logic and mathematical details that can applied in any language.
+We will remain programming-language agnostic -- we will use both C++ and javascript in our examples, but we will focus on the graphics programming logic and mathematical details that can applied in any language.

 ## Goal: Constructive Thinking